-Robert Huff, better known as a Rob, is a former World Touring Cars Championship title winner and one of the most successful British touring cars drivers.
+Robert Huff, better known as Rob and nicknamed Huffy, is a former World Touring Car Championship title winner and one of the most successful British touring cars drivers.

-Huff was born on 25th of December 1979 in Cambridge and, as many professional racing drivers, started his career in karting in 1992.
+Huff was born on December, 25, 1979 in Cambridge and, as many professional racing drivers, started his career in karting in 1992.
 He has won four Pro Kart Championship title until 1997 after what he switched to Formula Ford.
 In 1998, Huff won Silverstone Junior BRDC Formula Ford Championship and Junior BRDC Peugeot 306 GTi.
 Those results helped him to earn Jim Russell World Scholarship for single seaters in 1999.

 In 2000 Rob became Formula Vauxhall champion while a year later he has won Ethyl MG Championship B class title.
 Huff also competed in the British Formula Renault Championship that year, before he switched to saloon cars racing.
 In 2002 he was 3rd in Renault Clio Cup after he has won 7 podiums from 13 starts.
 In 2003, Rob won SEAT Cupra Challenge series in which he has won three races.